suhaniijaiin/Deepfake-audio-detector/README.md

 | `matplotlib`   | ≥ 3.7.0   | Waveform and spectrogram plots     |
 | `soundfile`    | ≥ 0.12.1  | Audio file I/O backend for librosa |

----

-## 📄 License

-This project is released under the MIT License.
-See `LICENSE` for details.

----

 <div align="center">
   Made with ♥ by <strong>Suhani</strong>